 - Find a roommate

 - Bring recommendations

-Managing your home rent while having bad credit may appear hard to do but it’s actually not very hard.
+Managing your home rent while having bad credit may appear hard to do, but it’s actually not.

 Bad credit means low credit.
 Having bad credit can be due to low income, unemployment or some bad transaction or loan history.

 Bad credit is not something good to have as it limits your financial reach.

 There will be lenders, landlords, etc. not willing to cooperate with you because of bad credit.
 Low credit can also lead to a bad reputation.

 So, even if you have bad credit reports, try as much as possible to cover them up with better reports.
 There are different types of landlords, but the two things that they all have in common are to be sure that you will pay them their rent and that you will be punctual about it